mmbman/Katagiri/1986-04-12-Receiving-the-Precepts.md

 #### 57:14

-**Question**: At Hokyoji last summer, Narasaki Roshi ... we had a full moon ceremony, taking the Precepts, which maybe they do every month [...] in Japan?
+**Question:** At Hokyoji last summer, Narasaki Roshi ... we had a full moon ceremony, taking the Precepts, which maybe they do every month [...] in Japan?

-**Katagiri**: Twice a month.
+**Katagiri:** Twice a month.

-**Question**: Could you say a little bit about that, and say if we’ll ever do that here?
+**Question:** Could you say a little bit about that, and say if we’ll ever do that here?

-**Katagiri**: Yeah, I am thinking of practicing that one in Hokyoji.
+**Katagiri:** Yeah, I am thinking of practicing that one in Hokyoji.
 Someday.

 #### 57:56 end of recording